Medina Valley Independent School District

 Medina Valley Independent School District is a public school district based in Castroville, Texas.

-In addition to LaCoste, the district also serves the city of Castroville and the surrounding area.
+In addition to Lacoste, the district also serves the city of Castroville, LaCoste, and the surrounding area.
 Located in Medina County, a small portion of the district extends into Bexar County.

-In 2009, the school district was rated "academically acceptable" by the Texas Education Agency.
+In 2022, the school district was rated "A" by the Texas Education Agency.

+History

+By 2024 the population of the school district increased.